A key inflation gauge jumped 6.6% in March, most since 1982

 The gloom that has gripped public opinion as inflation has accelerated is posing a growing political threat to President Joe Biden and Democrats running for Congress.
 Biden has pointed to a strong job market and solid consumer spending as evidence that his policies have helped Americans.
 But that view absorbed a setback Thursday, when the government reported that the economy actually contracted in the first three months of this year at a 1.4% annual rate.

-Even so, consumers and businesses increased their spending at a solid pace in the January-March quarter, even after adjusting for inflation, a sign that the economy is much healthier than Thursday’s dismal figure for the nation’s gross domestic product suggested.
+Even so, consumers and businesses increased their spending at a solid pace in the January-March quarter, even after adjusting for inflation, a sign that the economy is healthier than Thursday’s dismal figure for the nation’s gross domestic product suggested.

 How consumers respond to inflated prices — and much higher interest rates from the Federal Reserve — is one of the unknowns facing the economy this year.
 Moody’s Analytics estimates that the average household is spending $327 more each month to buy the same things they bought a year ago.